 - Option 2 of the J.D.
 Written Work Requirement.

-- Any written work that the student registered for in a prior year.
+- Any written work that the student has previously registered for.

 The proposed paper may not be similar to any other paper the student has written or is writing for degree credit.

 - Students must complete a proposal, including a clear description of the paper topic.
 They should have done the necessary preliminary research needed to come up with a feasible topic that you can approve.
 You should sign the Winter Writing Proposal prior to student submission to the Registrar’s Office.

 - Work in Cambridge: The proposal must include an arrangement for adequate supervision and assurance that the work will be done while the student is in residence in Cambridge.
 The supervision arrangement should include both formal meetings and informal contact between you and the student.